mathspp/mathspp/pages/insider/past-issues/cooking-with-asyncio/default.md

 A full 15 minutes.

-Pretty inefficient, given that I stared at a pot of pasta for 10 minutes…
+Pretty inefficient, given that I stared at a pot of pasta for 10 minutes...

 ## My lunch prep in code

 You can encode this process of prepping my lunch into code.
-I’ll write one function per thing I had to prepare, and then call those functions one by one, in order, to get those parts of my meal ready.
+I'll write one function per thing I had to prepare, and then call those functions one by one, in order, to get those parts of my meal ready.

 ```python
 import time